reganbaucke/Sprocket.jl/README.md

 Sprocket is a framework for describing stochastic programmes in an algorithm-agnostic fashion.

-One a problem has been described, the user can implement an algorithm to solve the problem, or she can use an algorithm that we've prepared earlier.
+Once a problem has been described, the user can implement an algorithm to solve the problem, or she can use an algorithm that we've prepared earlier.
 Sprocket was developed to compare the speeds of different solution algorithms in a fair and consistent manner.
 Besides this, Sprocket is a great